Viitorul: 1916 closure and 1918 revival

 Brătianu's triumphant return to power at the head of another PNL cabinet also brought a settling of scores with the Ententists who had escaped to Paris, including Take Ionescu, as well as with the People's Party (PP), formed in Iași by General Alexandru Averescu.
 Through Viitorul, Brătianu denied that the former represented Romania in any official capacity, and rejected any offer of collaboration with the latter.
 Faced with mounting opposition from the PP and Romanian National Party (PNR), the PNL and its organ sought to reconnect with the Paris group, but their offer of collaboration swiftly rejected by Ionescu.
 As assessed in a 1919 report of the French Foreign Ministry, Viitorul remained a paper of "average importance", though also the PNL's second most circulated, after the more politically significant L'Indépendance Roumaine.
 In a contrasting note, the trade magazine La Publicité reported that Viitorul ran at 50,000 copies per issue, whereas L'Indépendance Roumaine only put out 5,000, with both being well short of Universul (with 90,000).
 I. G. Cătuneanu, formerly a mainstay of the Viitorul writing team, was made head of the national censorship apparatus—in which position he began curbing the spread of opposition newspapers.

-For a while after this reinstatement, Viitorul had very sporadic literary contributions, usually with nationalistic or monarchist messaging—one of Claudia Millian's patriotic works and a monarchist poem by Nichifor Crainic both appeared in celebration of the "Great Union".
+In 1918–1919, poet Corneliu Moldovanu was emplyed on Viitoruls permanent staff.
+Nonetheless, for a while after this reinstatement, it had very sporadic literary contributions, usually with nationalistic or monarchist messaging—one of Claudia Millian's patriotic works and a monarchist poem by Nichifor Crainic both appeared in celebration of the "Great Union".
 As noted by Marghiloman, the actual union of Transylvania with Romania was given vague exposure in Viitorul.
 This was because Brătianu's centralizing policies had been thwarted by the PNR, which had decided to maintain a Transylvanian regional government.
 Leftist opposition also intensified, particularly so during the typographers' strike of 6 December; Viitorul was the only press organ to be printed throughout these incidents, by strike-breakers guarded by an infantry regiment.
 The PNL consequently allowed violent retaliation against trade unionists such as I. C. Frimu.
 However, when Frimu was murdered in prison, Viitorul tried to play down the incident, alleging that he had died of typhus.
-Its attitude was met with indignation by the PP's Îndreptarea, which argued: "Such a defense is ridiculous and odious."
+Its attitude was met with indignation by the PP's Îndreptarea, which argued: "Any such defense is both ridiculous and odious."